AkashicRecords/AkashicRecords/README.md

-###Inspirational Quote : "It's not that I condone fascism or any 'ism' for that matter.
+### Inspirational Quote : "It's not that I condone fascism or any 'ism' for that matter.
 Ism's, in my opinion, are not good.
 A person should not believe in an 'ism,' he should believe in himself." ~Ferris Bueller

-## Hi there 👋 Samuel Elder, Researcher, Computer Scientist, Philosipher, Artist, Visionary, Dream Builder, Father Son and citizen of planet Earth.
+## Hi there 👋 Samuel Elder : Researcher, Computer Scientist, Philosipher, Artist, Visionary, Dream Builder, Father Son and citizen of planet Earth.

 ### Current Projects
   * Interceptor - specialized proxie built to be modular and flexible and easily integrated with other applications that can use the output data.